-You need Python 3.10.2 to run the build scripts.
-To make sure that the correct Python is used during the build it is recommended to use a virtual environment,
+You need Python 3.11.2 to run the build scripts.
+To make sure that the correct Python is used during the build it is recommended to use a virtual environment or a conda environment.

 Linux

 To build on Linux, you need: